1964 New York World's Fair: Other features

-The fairground had nine fountains and eleven reflecting pools.
+The fairground had nine fountains; the fountains of progress north and south, the fountains of the fairs east and west, the lunar fountain, the solar fountain, the astral fountain, the fountain of the continents, and the fountain of the planets and two reflecting pools.
 Seven of the fountains had custom designs, although none have survived.
 At the center of the fair was the Unisphere, which was constructed by American Bridge Company.
 Weighing 700000 lb, the globe was created to symbolize "man's achievements on a shrinking globe in an expanding universe".
 The Fountain of the Planets (Pool of Industry), which is located at the far eastern end of Flushing Meadows–Corona Park, could spray water up to 625 ft high, and it hosted nightly fireworks displays and music performances.
 The Unisphere and Fountain of the Planets are connected via the Fountain of the Fairs, which included a five-section reflecting pool and two rectangular pools.

 The fairground had 28 mi, 39 mi, (Note: Alpert 1964, cited the fair as having 14 mi of roads and 25 mi of paths.) or 40 mi of paths, and numerous plazas.
 Throughout the fairground were information booths operated by Greyhound Bus.
 Near the northern end of the fairground was a customs building, where customs officials examined items bound for the fair's international pavilions and concessionaires.
 There was a press building next to the Grand Central Parkway, with a reporters' bullpen, offices for major news agencies, a press conference room, and offices.
 The on-site, 22-room Atomedic Hospital was constantly staffed, and there were five first-aid stations.
 About 300 closed-circuit televisions (CCTVs) were installed across the fairground, and a film studio for independent filmmakers was also built.
 Pinkerton matrons operated a lost-child bureau with activities and games for lost children.